 Once road temperatures start dropping below around -7C (20°F), salt starts becoming less effective.
 But not all roads within the same ambient air temperature region will cool the same.
 Frost Control Systems says that its RWIS allows workers to see that only one area of the community needs their roads treated.

 The Mini RWIS monitors air temperature, road temperature, dewpoint and humidity.
-Also, every 20 minutes, each sensor sends an image from its location to accompany the system’s the regular data package in order to provide maximum insight as to what are road conditions.
+Also, every 20 minutes, each sensor sends an image from its location to accompany the system’s regular data package in order to provide maximum insight as to what road conditions are.

 The sensors can be mounted to most common support structures, be they wood, concrete or metal, in under 20 minutes thanks to stainless steel banding and clips.
-If this is not needed our sensors can be installed directly to utility poles with the right sized lag screws and a cordless drill.
+If this is not needed, the sensors can be installed directly to utility poles with the correct size lag screws and a cordless drill.

 Power for the sensor is by either a direct mains hook-up or by installed battery that makes the system suitable for remote locations with no power.

 An internal roaming SIM card identifies the best signal and sends the data packages.
 Cloud-based software organises data, sends alerts and displays charts.
 Local authority employees can monitor conditions and receive alerts on desktop and mobile devices.